 In addition, many credit cards offer rewards points for every purchase you make.
 Some cards offer double rewards points for travel-related purchases, such as hotel reservations and airline tickets, allowing you to cut the cost of your trip even more.

 For example, the Chase Sapphire Preferred Card has a bounty of travel-related perks.
-In addition to double rewards points on qualifying travel expenses, it offers perks such as free trip insurance, damaged and lost luggage reimbursement, and trip delay reimbursement.
+In addition to up to 5 points per $1 spent on eligible travel purchases made through the Chase Ultimate Rewards portal, it offers benefits such as free trip insurance, damaged and lost luggage reimbursement, and trip delay reimbursement.
 Check out our list of the best travel rewards cards for more options.

 While we don’t recommend signing up for credit cards solely to cut costs on a foreign vacation, if you already have a card or two, you should take advantage of their benefits.
 Think of credit cards as a loan.
 As long as you spend within your means and promptly pay back what you owe, they’re a useful tool to have in your arsenal.